TwinkieTweaks/Twinkie/README.md

 - ~~Add saving settings as .ini file~~
 - ~~Create a launcher for easier usage~~
 - Add `ManiaPlanet_Telemetry`
+- Prevent clicks from going "through" the UI
 - ~~Hook `Present` instead of `EndScene`, as TMF uses `EndScene` for lightmap calculations~~
 - Full Modloader support